morpheuslord/Brute-Hacking-Framework-update/README.md

 first update

 # choco
-add this in the user_alials.cmd file:- (choco="%CMDER_ROOT%\bin\chocolatey\choco.exe" $*)
-and extract the file in the bin folder and in the ProgramData foler in c:\ drive
+u can install any needed packages using choco add this in the user_alials.cmd file:- (choco="%CMDER_ROOT%\bin\chocolatey\choco.exe" $*) and extract the file in the bin folder and in the ProgramData foler in c:\ drive